Rani Rampal-led Indian women's hockey team leaves for Argentina tour

 “We desperately needed to get back into competitive mode as there’s not much time left to go for the Olympics.
 We have been doing well in practice sessions, but an international match is always the real test for any sportsperson,” said Savita.

 “We are really looking forward to a great tour and hopefully, we start playing to our full potential right from the first match,” she added.
-(AGENCIES)
+(PTI)